Contact us

 There are three ways to provide compensatory mitigation:

-Mitigation Banks, In-Lieu Fee Programs and Permittee-Responsible Mitigation.
-Mitigation banks and in-lieu fee programs are generally the preferred options for mitigation because they consolidate resources and involve more financial planning and scientific expertise.
-These factors help reduce the risk of failure of mitigation projects.
-The following are acceptable mitigation options;
+Mitigation banks, in-lieu fee programs, and permittee-responsible mitigation.
+Mitigation banks and in-lieu fee programs are generally the preferred options by the Corps for compensatory mitigation because they consolidate resources and involve more financial planning and scientific expertise.
+These factors often help reduce the risk of failure of compensatory mitigation projects.
+The following are acceptable mitigation options:

 Collapse All Expand All

 A mitigation bank is one or more sites where aquatic resources such as wetlands or streams are restored, established, enhanced and/or preserved for the purpose of providing compensatory mitigation in advance of authorized impacts to similar resources.
 A bank sells mitigation “credits” to permittees.
-The obligation to provide mitigation is then transferred to the bank sponsor.
-The bank sponsor is then responsible for implementing the mitigation, monitoring its performance and long-term site management.
+The obligation to provide compensatory mitigation is then transferred to the bank sponsor.

 An in-lieu fee (ILF) program involves the restoration, establishment, enhancement and/or preservation of aquatic resources through funds typically paid to state governments, local governments, or non-profit natural resources management organizations.
-As with banks, credits are sold to permittees by the ILF program sponsor.
-The in-lieu fee sponsor is then responsible for implementing the mitigation, monitoring its performance and managing the site long-term.
+As with banks, credits are sold to permittees by the ILF program sponsor, thus transferring the compensatory mitigation obligation.

-• The Regulatory In-lieu Fee and Bank Information Tracking System (RIBITS) can be found at https://ribits.ops.usace.army.mil/.
-This publicly available website can be used to determine if your project location is in the service area of a mitigation bank or ILF site and whether or not there are credits available.
+The Regulatory In-lieu Fee and Bank Information Tracking System (RIBITS) can be found at https://ribits.ops.usace.army.mil/.
+This website can be used to determine if your proposed project location is in the service area of a mitigation bank or ILF site and whether or not there are credits available.

-To view the full list of mitigation banks and ILF sites within the Portland District area of responsibility, you can use the Regulatory In-lieu Fee and Bank Information Tracking System (RIBITS), found here.
-Once in RIBITS, use the following steps to view banks and ILF sites:
+To view the full list of mitigation banks and ILF sites within the Portland District area of responsibility:

 Individual mitigation projects constructed by permittees can also compensate for environmental impacts authorized by the Corps.
 This option makes the permittee responsible for implementing the mitigation, monitoring its performance and long-term site management.
 Mitigation projects may occur on the same site as the permitted project or at an offsite location usually within the same watershed.
 In some cases, permittee-responsible mitigation (PRM) is the only option.
 This is typical when proposed impacts are not located within the service area of an approved mitigation bank or ILF program, or if these mitigation options would not provide appropriate mitigation for the proposed impacts.